ArasCha/CROUS/README.md

 	- password: my GitHub token

 - Creating the `.env` file:
+	- go the `src/` folder
 	- `sudo touch .env`
 	- `sudo nano .env`
-	- Write the .env content.
+	- Write in the necessary content (explained above)
 	- Ctrl+o to save the file
 	- Ctrl+x to exit the file